Key facts

 - Dramatic setting amid high peaks and glaciers

-- Good off-slope facilities
+- Good off-slope leisure facilities

 The downside